 Shingles | Direct Contact | Vaccine can still be given if you have had shingles. |

 Zika is a high risk in Haiti.
-Zika in a pregnant can cause severe birth defects and pregnant women are strongly cautioned against travelling to Haiti.
+Zika in a pregnant individual can cause severe birth defects and pregnant women are strongly cautioned against travelling to Haiti.
 Zika can be passed through mosquitoes and through sexual intercourse.

 Medical facilities in Haiti are rare and usually not of the highest quality.
 You should purchase medical evacuation insurance before travelling to Haiti.